Gravity boots allow you to hang from a pull-up bar upside down. The boots are also called inversion boots because the body is in an inverted position.

 Physiotherapists have prescribed inversion therapy to help with ailments such as back pain.
 Using gravity boots is inversion therapy.
 After a workout, hang for a few minutes, relax, and give your body a long stretch.

-- Find a pull-up bar that is suitable
+- Find a suitable pull-up bar

 - Strap the boots on